Posted on August 13, 2012 by Henry Tarkington

 The First Step short-term program consists of a program orientation and 10 2-hour groups (Raleigh & Durham only) or seven 3-hour group counseling sessions spread out over no less than 30 days.
 These groups meet on Monday, Tuesday, Wednesday or Thursday evenings.
 See the pages for the individual branches for schedules.
 There is a Saturday morning session at our Raleigh facility that meets from 9:00 AM until 12:00PM.
 Our Durham and Raleigh locations provide two hour groups at low cost, meeting on Monday & Wednesday evenings.

 We will assist you in arranging a schedule that works best for you.
-You must complete the required number of hours in no less than 30 days.
-Our 2 hour groups for short & longer term treatment at our Raleigh & Durham locations are low priced.
+State law requires one must complete the required number of hours for a short term in no less than 30 days.

 “I was brought to First Step Services, my attorney and the Orange County Courts for a DWI.
 I was driving under the influence and blew a .17, which is well over the legal level.
 When I came into First Step I did believe that 20 hrs. was over doing it because I am not a heavy drinker and I do take the blame for my mistake.
 Attending has changed my thought process.
 It changed my attitude about drinking and the behavior that come with it.
 I soon came to believe that maybe 20 hrs. was enough.
 I would normally take a drink at least once a weekend but being that I was advised to abstain for one charges for 30 days that weekend drinking came to a halt.
 I feel better about myself and body feel cleaned, so now that weekend drink will slow down.
 Also this program help me set obtainable goals.
 That a great thing I am normally a procrastinator now I am more pro-active than re-active.”
 Anonymous